 Cortisol maintains blood sugar – partly by blocking the use of sugar for many purposes (eg. immune cell function) and – by converting valuable muscle and other tissue into fuel for cells.

-At the same time, when fat released from storage is polyunsaturated (PUFA), it can lead to a chronic inability of cells to use glucose, further promoting hyperglycemia, and the release of more cortisol.
+At the same time, when fats released from storage are polyunsaturated (PUFAs), they can lead to a chronic inability of cells to use glucose, further promoting hyperglycemia, and the release of more cortisol.